saisomesh2594/Statistical-Analysis-UZH-Project/README.md

 All the materials used during the course of this project are present in this repository.

 The original paper, supplementary information, and the fcs data on which this project has been carried out can be found in 'Paper' folder.

+The 'Results' folder contain the .Rmd, .md and the .html files, along with other supporting files.
+It also contains a .Rdata file from which the results presented in this project have been obtained.